aadidapurkar/lockin/README.md

 **note**
 <br>

-- npm run dev only compiles ts files into usable js files for browser
+- npm run dev only compiles ts files into usable js files for browser <br>
-- background script might not respond to changes until you remove extension and reload it into the browser
+- background script might not respond to changes until you remove extension and reload it into the browser <br>
+- chrome.runtime.reload() in any console to reload bg scripts w/o having to do ^^
   <br>

 (ignore) useful commands